6 Best Virtual Reality Games

 Set in a museum circa 2050, rudimentary jobs like chef, store clerk, mechanic and office worker have long since been replaced.
 But those jobs make great fodder for virtual reality, especially with the humorous twist that the robots have added.
 It turns out 21st Century robots don’t know much about history, so performing jobs like making pizza out of sliced bread and cheese blocks with your virtual hands becomes an entertaining experience that has addictive replay value.

 Playful Corp’s Lucky’s Tale is the first virtual reality platform game.
-And like Mario, Sonic and other traditional platform stars, the cute fox Lucky is the centerpiece of this 3D worl.
-The game lets you race through trees, dodge swamp pits, battle bosses and play mini-games – but with you actually being part of this colorful world.
+And like Mario, Sonic and other traditional platform stars, the cute fox Lucky is the centrepiece of this 3D world.
+The game lets you race through trees, dodge swamp pits, battle bosses and play mini-games – but with you actually being part of this colourful world.
 This game helped Oculus VR founder Palmer Luckey sell Facebook on VR (which resulted in a $2 billion acquisition), and for good reason.

 Guerrilla Games knows shooters, having developed the Killzone franchise for Sony.
 Now the studio has taken that knowledge and applied it to virtual reality with this three versus three multiplayer game, which is set in a future where players pilot giant Mechs (called Rigs) in massive arenas filled with ramps, tunnels and platforms in front of cheering fans.
 This game offers a variety of different gameplay modes, including Endzone, a fast-paced cross between rugby and football.
 There are also a variety of Rigs to master for increased replay value.